sonar-scala/sonar-scala/README.md

 # License
 The project is licensed under the GNU LGPL v3.
-See the LICENSE file for more details.
+See the [LICENSE file](LICENSE) file for more details.